 Educational goals of the Externship Program and the individual learning goals of students: Externship provides significant opportunities for students to learn professional skills and values, gain insight into their individual development as attorneys, learn to take responsibility for continued professional education, and provide assistance to offices and organizations serving the community.
 Students will be required to set personal learning goals.
 Our students are expected to think critically about the law, the legal system, and themselves as developing lawyers; we ask that supervising attorneys and judges encourage them and join them in this process.

 Schedule and time commitment of students: For the school year program, students are placed either for one or two terms, as arranged.
 During each term, students work 12 hours per week in connection with externship duties during the 14 week school terms.
 Students spend some of this time, generally averaging one hour each week, on academic work that supports their learning from externship, including classes and journal-writing.
 By arrangement with the Director, one term placements may be approved for a commitment of 16 hours per week over one term, earning 4 credits.
-Summer students are committed to completing a total of 320 hours, which will be completed during June and July, unless other arrangements are made.
+Summer students may earn from 3 - 6 credits.

-Reporting/evaluation requirements: At the beginning of the externship, the supervising attorney or judge (or law clerk, in some chambers) meets with the student to discuss goals for the year and to review written goals and standards set by the law school for the Externship Program.
-A written statement of planned learning goals and work experiences is written by the supervisor and the student, and given to me.
+Reporting/evaluation requirements: At the beginning of the externship, the supervising attorney or judge (or law clerk, in some chambers) meets with the student to discuss goals for the year or semester.
 The student is provided orientation to the placement.
 During the externship period, students keep time records, which supervisors review and sign.
 We ask that these records be sufficiently detailed to help review student progress at the placement, without, of course, violating any duty of confidentiality.
+The Externship Director contacts each supervisor during the term to discuss student progress.
 At the end of each semester, supervisors are asked to write evaluations of each student, to be reviewed with the student.
 We also ask that you periodically discuss with the student how he or she is doing at other points during the externship experience.